 not enough life will be saved.
 Rather help save all that can be saved,

-All humans have participated in creating these events.
+all humans have participated in making these events.

 The goal is not to just save oneself or one's immediate family, but all